DoD-Platform-One/gitlab/chart/doc/quickstart/index.md

 ### Create a Kubernetes cluster

-A cluster with a total of at least eight virtual CPUs and 30GB of RAM is recommended.
+A cluster with a total of at least eight virtual CPUs and 30 GB of RAM is recommended.

 You can either refer to your cloud providers' instructions on how to create a Kubernetes cluster, or use the GitLab-provided scripts to [automate the cluster creation](../installation/cloud/index.md).